 How to make a roux

-Making a roux is very simple.
+Making a roux (or slurry) for homemade gravy is very simple.
 Just follow these steps below.

 - Whisk in 3 Tablespoons of flour and continue whisking until it has thickened and formed a paste.